EdAncerys/Learning-Journey-At-Makers/Week-1.md

     *Object Encapsulation*
 </p>

 >**Encapsulation** can be illustrated as per the example above, where we have defined class object named *"ObjectEncapsulation"* and a variable defined below it.
-In all cases, the same variable name has been used (as well as the same variable "user" in class been defined three times).
+In all cases, the same variable name has been used - *"user".*
 By defining a new instance of the class *"ObjectEncapsulation"* and calling methods defined in the class, as per above, we getting different output every time despite the same variable name.

 ```